Nolte: 'Variety' Fabricates Hoaxtroversy About 'Dark Fate's' Lady Terminator

 VARIETY: Mackenzie Davis and her character Grace feel like something very new for a franchise like this.
 What brought her here?

-TERMINATOR: DARK FATE DIRECTOR TIM POOL: … [F]rom the very first suggestion it was always a woman.
+TERMINATOR: DARK FATE DIRECTOR TIM MILLER: … [F]rom the very first suggestion it was always a woman.
 We had to look for someone who has the physicality, but I’m very sensitive to actors.
 I didn’t just want a woman who could physically fit the role but emotionally as well.
 Mackenzie really wanted to do it; she came after the role.
 She worked harder than anybody.

 VARIETY: An early “Dark Fate” poster received backlash, calling Davis and her co-stars “feminazis” and other chauvinist hate speech.
 How do you think she’ll be received in the room at Comic-Con?

-TIM POOL: If you’re at all enlightened, she’ll play like gangbusters.
+TIM MILLER: If you’re at all enlightened, she’ll play like gangbusters.
 If you’re a closet misogynist, she’ll scare the f–k out of you, because she’s tough and strong but very feminine.
 We did not trade certain gender traits for others; she’s just very strong, and that frightens some dudes.
 You can see online the responses to some of the early s–t that’s out there, trolls on the internet.
 I don’t give a f–k.

 So let’s take these whopping whoppers one by one.